-Section 1701.
+Section 1801XI F 01.
 Office of public advocacy.
 There shall be an office of public advocacy, the head of which shall be the commissioner.
 The commissioner of said office shall be appointed from among the division directors by, and shall serve at the pleasure of, the county executive, subject to approval of the county Legislature.
 The commissioner of the office shall:

-- 1. Serve in the capacity of countywide public advocate for all residents of Erie county, overseeing the day-to-day operations of the division of equal employment opportunity, division on the status of women, division for the disabled and consumer protection committee; - 2.
-Report to the county executive and the Legislature on an annual basis on all activities related to fulfilling the obligations of the office of public advocacy.
+- 1. Serve in the capacity of countywide public advocate for all residents of Erie county, overseeing the day-to-day operations of the division of equal employment opportunity, division on the status of women, division of veterans services, division for the disabled and consumer protection committee; - 2.
+Report to the county executive; county manager and the Legislature on an annual basis on all activities related to fulfilling the obligations of the office of public advocacy.

-Section 1702.
+Section 1802XI-F-02.
 Division of equal employment opportunity.
 There shall be a division of equal employment opportunity, the head of which shall be the director.
 The director of said office shall be appointed by and shall serve at the pleasure of the commissioner.
 The division shall: